showerbee/design-system-react/MODERNIZATION_PLAN.md

 - Design tokens converted to ES modules for Vite compatibility
 - Using SLDS Plus CSS for dark mode support
 - Some components have type declaration files (.d.ts) as placeholders until full migration
+- **React 19.2.0** - Updated December 2025 (includes security fix for CVE-2025-55182)
+- **useClickOutside hook** - Modern replacement for `react-onclickoutside` created at `utilities/hooks/use-click-outside.ts`
+- **Input a11y follow-ups** - Ensure descriptive text is included in `aria-describedby` (inline help + error) and avoid duplicate IDs for per-input spinner status.

+---

+## To Revisit

+Issues and improvements to address in future iterations:

+### Accessibility Issues

+- [ ] **Tooltip Error Theme Contrast** - The `slds-theme_error` class on tooltips may have text contrast issues.
+Currently using `slds-text-color_inverse` as a fix, but should verify this works correctly with SLDS1 vs SLDS2 CSS.
+The error tooltip's red background needs white text for proper accessibility compliance.

+### Technical Debt

+- [ ] **Popper.js Migration** - Popover and Tooltip use Popper.js v1.
+Consider migrating to `@floating-ui/react` for better React 18/19 support and smaller bundle size.
+- [ ] **react-onclickoutside Removal** - This library uses `findDOMNode` which is deprecated in React 19 and doesn't support React 19 peer dependencies.
+Components using it (menu-dropdown, date-picker, combobox, lookup) need to be refactored to use the new `useClickOutside` hook at `utilities/hooks/use-click-outside.ts`.
+Currently using `--legacy-peer-deps` as a workaround.
+- [ ] **react-text-truncate Update** - This library only supports up to React 18.
+Need to find an alternative or update when a compatible version is released.

 ## References
 Storybook reference: (this is our single source of truth for SLDS components and stories, for reference purposes)